Mortgages in Trust

 My daughter and her partner, due to wed next year, are potential first time buyers.
 We have set up a Trust Fund and propose gifting our former first home into it having just built a new house for ourselves.
 We are now both retired aged 64 and 61.
 Is it possible that they (the young couple) could get a mortgage to become part owners of the bungalow with the trust fund.
 The mortgagors having the first and only charge on the property.
 The proposal is for gradually in time for the trust fund to pass more of the ownership to the couple.

-I know there are a handful of lenders who will consider lending to trusts, but I have never heard of a shared equity situation where a property is held in the joint names of a trust and private individuals.
+While it's possible for your daughter and her partner to obtain a mortgage to become part owners of the bungalow held within the Trust Fund, of which there are a handful of lenders who will consider.
+They are unlikely to agree on a shared equity situation where a property is held in the joint names of a trust and private individuals.

 Title Deeds